Tianscar/Tianscar/README.txt

 Prefer Java & C
 Became a GNU/Linux user for no reason
 Android developer, but Kotlin-free
-Use Java AWT/Swing for desktop development, not more modern JavaFX or those popular frameworks (e.g. Qt, Electron) In general, use a full IDE, such as JetBrains IDEA
+Use Java AWT/Swing for desktop development, not more modern JavaFX or those popular and more mature frameworks (e.g. Qt, Electron)
+In general, use a full IDE, such as JetBrains IDEA

 Couldn't learn Python & Haskell well
 Refused to use Windows for several years, without any reason